Thorngate, South Australia: Geography

 Thorngate is bounded to the north by Carter Street, to the south by Fitzroy Terrace, to the west by Prospect Road and to the east by Main North Road.
-These thoroughfares provide Thorngate with clear demarcation lines and excellent connectivity.
+All but Carter Street are major arterial roads, giving the suburb high connectivity to its surrounds.

-The suburbs internal street network is minimal, including only Churcher Street and Thorngate Street.
-This layout combined with its modest size contributes to Thorngate's quiet, residential character.
-The limited number of streets also ensures that traffic remains low.
+The suburbs internal street network is minimal, encompassing just Churcher Street and Thorngate Street, dividing the suburb into only three blocks of houses.

 Demographics

 Based on the 2021 Census, Thorngate had 180 residents, with 63.3% born in Australia, compared to South Australia's 71.5%.
 Notable communities included India (10.6%), Greece (3.3%), England (2.2%), and Iran (2.2%).
 Thorngate's age distribution was 19.3% aged 0-14 years, 61.4% aged 15-64 years, and 19.3% aged 65 and over, closely mirroring South Australia's averages.

 Thorngate's ancestry differs from state trends, with English (31.7%), Australian (22.2%), Greek (14.4%), Italian (12.8%), and Indian (12.2%) as the most common.
 Statewide, English and Australian ancestries are more dominant, with smaller proportions of Greek and Indian backgrounds.

 Thorngate residents have higher educational attainment compared to the state.
 Bachelor Degrees or higher are held by 42.5% of residents, compared to 22.7% statewide.
 Advanced Diplomas or Diplomas are held by 12.4% in Thorngate versus 8.6% statewide, highlighting the suburb’s highly educated population.